 Strawberry leaflets transformed with plasmid F were grown on hygromycin selection (See Figure 3).
 Callus development was observed 8 weeks after transformation.
 Initial plantlet development was observed 5 months after transformation.
-Plantlets have since developed on callus consistently at different rates.
+Plantlets developed on callus consistently at different rates.
 Large plantlets were excised from the callus and planted onto Fragaria rooting medium (FRAG-R) to encourage root induction.
+Fully rooted lines were then transferred to SPM for maintenance in tissue culture.
+So far, 50 independent rooting strawberry lines expressing the double plasmid have been generated that can be taken forward for future phenotyping.